kk-0129/FLO/README.md

 Flo is both an application for graphically creating and editing these hierarchical distributed dataflows, and a runtime live-coding execution environment for dataflows.

-Here is a short (and unfortunately low-res) video to show you what FLO looks like and some of the things it can do ...
+(a video to show you what FLO looks like and some of the things it can do will be added shortly)
-<video src='FLO.mov' width=640>video should be here</video>